elamont174/teacher-tap/README.md

 15. Wait for app to be deployed.

 ## Future improvements
-Future improvements would include the ability to delete data that had been previously entered or update data if a student resat the exam.
+- Future improvements would include the ability to delete data that had been previously entered or update data if a student resat the exam.
-There would also be an option to add the class name of the student and have separate worksheets for separate classes.
+- There would also be an option to add the class name of the student and have separate worksheets for separate classes.
+- Another improvement would be the use of tabulate to extract data from the spreadsheet and display it in the terminal again.

 ## Credits